Why did my credit score drop?

 Identity theft is a serious crime.
 If someone steals your identity, they can apply for new credit under your name or spend money using your credit cards.

-What you can do: If you suspect your identity has been stolen, it’s important to take action right away.
+What you can do: If you suspect your identity has been stolen, it’s important to act right away.
 Here’s what to do:

 To protect against identity theft, it’s a good idea to check your credit report regularly.
 That way you’ll notice any suspicious activity at once.